arangodb/docs/3.10/arangosearch-views.md

   that have the `"norm"` feature enabled.
 These values are used to score fairer if the same tokens occur repeatedly, to emphasize these documents less.

+  You can also enable this option to always cache auxiliary data used for querying fields that are indexed with Geo Analyzers in memory.
+  This can improve the performance of geo-spatial queries.

   See the [`--arangosearch.columns-cache-limit` startup option](programs-arangod-options.html#--arangosearchcolumns-cache-limit)
   to control the memory consumption of this cache.
 You can reduce the memory usage of the column cache in cluster deployments by only using the cache for